-Benefits of Tahini (Sesame seeds)
+health Benefits of Tahini

-- It’s rich in minerals such as calcium, lecithin, magnesium, potassium and iron.
+- It’s rich in minerals such as calcium, lecithin, magnesium, potassium, and iron.

-- It’s a good source of Methionine, which aids in liver detoxification.
+- Tahini is a good source of Methionine, which aids in liver detoxification.

-- It’s high in vitamin E and vitamins B1, B2, B3, B5 and B15.
+- It’s high in vitamin E and vitamins B1, B2, B3, B5, and B15.

 - It contains 20% complete protein, making it a higher protein source than most nuts.